CanSAGE Logo

 Recent Posts

 Where are you from, and where did you complete your medical training?
-I am from the Windsor, Ont., area.
-I completed medical school at the Windsor campus of the Western University Schulich School of Medicine and Dentistry.
-I then completed my ob-gyn residency training...
+I am from Israel, although in the last ten years we’ve moved around the globe quite a bit.
+I completed my medical training at The Hebrew University of Jerusalem.
+Three years into my residency I...

 Related Posts